this website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 October 22, 2024

-The background to this situation was that the Victorian Government had introduced a full commercial wildlife trade in late 2019, following a trial which had commenced in 2014.
+The background to this situation was that the Victorian Government had introduced a full commercial wildlife trade in late 2019, following a trial which commenced in 2014.

 The Kangaroos were being killed for profit and turned into pet food.
 The tension and anxiety was terrible.